salama/object-machine/object/types.md

 To understand the concepts of Meta and Eigenclass it helps to look at what a Class is for.
 Instead of defining methods on each object separately, as some languages do, a Class lets us define methods for a whole group, or class, of objects.
-The class has a name and it may defrive methods from super-classes, but mainly the class syntax lets us define methods for a group of objects, not single objects.
+The class has a name and it may derive methods from super-classes, but mainly the class syntax lets us define methods for a group of objects, not single objects.
 To implement a machine, it is necessary to define methods on single objects, and to fit that with the class idea, it is necessary to have classes that have just one instance (or at least seem to).